bthreader/lobby/lobby-matching-engine/README.md

 A central registry to allow users to find, join, and leave lobbies.

-The schema for the message types that the matching engine sends and receives is available in the `lobby-message-codecs` project off of the root.
-A summary of which is provided below:
+The schema for the message types that the matching engine sends and receives is available in `../lobby-message-codecs`.
+To summarise:
  - **Join**
    - user specifies a lobby to join
  - **Leave**